drmjc/lumidat/README.md

 lumidat
 =======

-An R package for processing Illumina gene expression idat files
+An R package for processing Illumina gene expression idat files to a variety of formats, including GenomeStudio-like TXT files, `LumiBatch` or `EListRaw` objects for use with the `lumi` or `limma` R packages, and GCT files for use in Broad Institute's GenePattern.

 Description
 ===========